ThalesGroup/ConceptBERT/README.md

 Currently, the project requires a lot of resources to be able to run correctly.

 It is necessary to count at least 6 days of training for the first training with a `GTX 1080 Ti`(11Go RAM), and 17hours in an Kubernetes environment with 7GPU (7 `Titan-v`(32Go)).
-All the pipeline was tester on GPU server with four `GeForce RTX 2080 Ti` (12Go)
+All the pipelines were tested on GPU server with four `GeForce RTX 2080 Ti` (12Go)

 # :electric_plug: Data